 - Coffee Ice Cream– Add 1/2 teaspoon espresso powder.

-- Mango Ice Cream– Omit the cocoa powder and add 1/2 cup frozen mango cubes.
+- Mango Ice Cream– Omit the cocoa powder and add 1/2 cup of frozen mango cubes.

 Leftover ice cream can be stored in the freezer, provided you intend to consume it within 1 week.
-Place it in a freezer friendly container and let it thaw at room temperature for 15-20 minutes, before enjoying it.
+Place it in a freezer-safe container and let it thaw at room temperature for 15-20 minutes, before enjoying it.

 If your ice cream happens to be too icy, wait until it has softened and re-blend it for 1-2 minutes.